Skip to content

 ?
 Install Ritual agent skills into .claude/skills so coding agents can work with this repository?
 (Y/n)

 If you keep your decks, collections, and wanted lists in a git repository and work in it with a coding agent (e.g. Claude Code), answering yes writes the skill files into .claude/skills/ so the agent can drive Ritual in this repository’s context.
 Pass --skills or --no-skills to make the choice without prompting (handy for scripted setups).
 With --force, existing skill files are overwritten; otherwise customized skill files are preserved.
 (During upgrades, already-installed skills are refreshed automatically — no --force needed.)
-You can also install or refresh them at any time with ritual skills install.
+You can also install or refresh them at any time with ritual skills install, or refresh just the already-installed ones — never adding new skills — with ritual skills update.

 FileDescription